 We met an Iowan farm boy in the parking lot.
 He was traveling in a 15-foot travel trailer with his wife, two kids and dog.
 He was driving a truck with an extended cab and was also pulling a supply wagon.
 He was heading to Anchorage.
 Apparently he had acquired training in fiber optics and was going to work on some of the towers that adorn so many Alaskan summits.
 Being from the flat lands of Iowa, he was quite taken with the incredible mountain vistas.

 The Cassiar Mountains are greeting us as we continue heading south.
 They are over 7,000 feet high and have a distinctive look to them.
-They almost look like Hershey kisses, with pointy tops.
-The only thing missing is the paper strip that streams from the silver wrapped candies.
+They

 ,